 VIII.
 Studies of foreign nationals

 The student of a doctoral study programme can be a national of any country, if he/she meets the conditions prescribed for the chosen form of study.
-Studies in Czech and English language are free of charge.
+Study taught in the Czech and English language are free.
 The applicant’s state of health must meet the requirements concerning foreign nationals permitted long-term residence in the Czech Republic.